 Archive for the ‘IT Trends’ Category

-Every business starts from the question: ”Which direction to choose, how to choose the right niche…” Quite often the following reasons, like: launching costs, quickness, huge spread and the postulate “software will eat the world” narrow the search to programming.
-But even choosing IT sphere it is quite important to understand clearly where and how the market develops.
-Also nowadays investors and business angels want to invest not in what is popular today, but what will be the future of tomorrow.
+Every business starts from the question: ”Which direction to take, how to choose the right niche…”.
+Most start-ups choose software development as the direction to start with because of quite low launching costs, easiness to start the business, high popularity of IT and the well-known postulate “software will eat the world”.
+But when choosing IT sphere it is quite important to understand this market and find new perspective areas in it.
+As investors and business angels are much more eager to invest not in what is popular today, but what will be the future of tomorrow.

-Below I would like to draw your attention to some trends that seem promising in my opinion.
-Also would like to note that entrepreneurs may not wait for the appearance of new development – the technological platforms are already fully ready
+In my article I would like to draw your attention to some trends that seem promising in my opinion

 The Internet of things

-The Internet of Things is likely to have a staggering impact on our daily lives and become an inherent part of areas such as electricity, transportation, industrial control, retail, utilities management, healthcare, petroleum etc. GE predicts that the oil and gas industry will be able to save more than $90 billion a year thanks to the reduced operating costs and fuel consumption that smart components will deliver.
-The health care sector will realize more than $63 billion in savings from efficiency gains, brought about by improved resource usage and outcomes that come from being able to locate and identify the state of modern equipment.
+The Internet of Things is likely to have a staggering impact on our daily life and become an inherent part of such areas as electricity, transportation, industrial control, retail, utilities management, healthcare, petroleum etc. For example, GE predicts that the oil and gas industry will be able to save more than $90 billion a year thanks to the reduced operating costs and fuel consumption that smart components will deliver.
+The health care sector may save more than $63 billion because of improved resource usage and modern equipment.

-Of course, all of these benefits mean plenty of business opportunities for those who are savvy enough to make the first move.
-The money to be made will grow exponentially as the Internet of Things itself matures.
+Of course, all of these benefits mean plenty of business opportunities for those who are brave enough to make the first step.
+Profits will grow exponentially as the Internet of Things itself matures.
 Today, there’s around 1.3 billion connected devices in the world, but by 2020 this could well exceed 12.5 billion devices.
 Similarly, the M2M (machine-2-machine) industry is said to be worth around $121 billion a year today.
 By 2020, that value will grow to almost $950 billion, according to the Carbon War Room.
 Don’t lose your chance!

 Computer Science health

-This sphere suit startups that use software to diagnose and treat diseases (i’m not taking about Biotech, but about Information Technology).
+This sphere suit startups that plan to develop software to diagnose and treat diseases (i’m not taking about Biotech, but about Information Technology).
 As a rule it is a noninvasive methodology.
-The technology will help to avoid costly and dangerous procedures: instead of an operation it will be quite enough to bring the device to a temple.
-All kind of fitness applications have already filled the market.
-Apps that evaluate sleep state and help to wake up at the most opportune moment, that evaluate quality and caloric and allergenicity of food consumed are not a rarity anymore.
-More and more people keep track of their daily activity as a number of steps made, calories burned, heart rate etc using bracelets and kardiosensors.
+The technology will help to avoid costly and dangerous procedures: instead of an operation it will be enough to use a specialized device Different kinds of fitness applications have already filled the market.
+Apps that evaluate sleep state and help to wake up at the most opportune moment, that evaluate quality, caloric value and allergenicity of food are not a rarity anymore.
+More and more people keep track of their daily activity: number of steps made, calories burned, heart rate etc by using bracelets and kardiosensors.
 But the real revolution will produce a system that will combine sensor data and sensor condition of the body with genetic information.
 The Apps will give an opportunity to influence the physical state, recommending an appropriate lifestyle and a specific diet, supplements and medicines.

 Is this an uncertain future we will have to live with?
 Can we accept degraded privacy and security and billions of dollars in lost revenue, damage, reduction in brand value and remediation costs?

-None of these issues are going to anywhere.
-In fact, this year and beyond these issues are only becoming more important and will become the concern of more and more enterprise leaders.
+Such issues will become the concern of more and more enterprise leaders.
 Thus, Data Security could be the biggest challenge for startups.

 “Green Energy” field

-This market is poised for explosive growth.
-Why?
-Because we live in the world of limited subsoil resources.
-There will be and already is lack them, so that the time of “users” is close to the end and the era of “creators” is coming instead.
+We live in the world of limited subsoil resources.
+We may experience and in fact we do already experience their shortage.
+The time of “users” is close to the end and the era of “creators” is coming instead.
 The “creators” are sure, that the potential of the “Green Energy” is huge… and they are right.
-There is every fifth kWh is given from renewable in the developed countries.
+Every fifth kWh is got from renewable energy sources in the developed countries.
 Let’s see what is happening in the world:

-Elon Musk, the creator of PayPal, has opened a company that produces of electric cars Tesla.
-Three years they produced quite expansive super-cars and rectified technologies …btw the technologies have been still improved ( hope you understand what I’m driving at…).
-Also the super-cars are needed in refueling …with the help of solar batteries, which have been spread and already worked in the USA and Western Europe.
-By the way it has been prophesying that all America, South Canada and most of Europe will have been covered with such stations to the end of 2015 year (another niche ) and the solar batteries have been used not only for the refueling).
+Elon Musk, the creator of PayPal, has opened a company that produces electric cars Tesla.
+For three years they have produced quite expansive super-cars and rectified technologies …btw the technologies are still being improved ( hope you understand what I’m driving at…).
+Also the super-cars require refueling …with the help of solar batteries, which are quite widespread in the USA and Western Europe.
+By the way it is predicted that America, South Canada and most of Europe will be covered with solar stations by the end of 2015 year (another niche ;) ) and the solar batteries will be used not only for the refueling).

-At the same time Google has debugged their an unmanned car and three States of America have already got the permission for using the cars.
-What I’m driving at …want to say that there will be needed different applications (including mobile apps as well) for its ordering, managing etc.
+What I’m driving at …want to say that there will be need in different applications (including mobile apps as well) for its ordering, managing etc.

-In conclusion I would like to wish you to find your niche and not afraid of puting your ideas out and try them.
-Good luck and thanks for the reading
+In conclusion I would like to wish you to find your niche and not be afraid of putting your ideas out and trying them.
+Good luck and thanks for the reading :)

 Skype ID: elviragolyak